onap/doc/docs/guides/onap-user/design/vfcreation/index.rst

    - **Properties Assignment** define or update properties and input parameters and policies
    - **Req.& Capabilities** view and add requirements and capabilities

 #.
-Click *Create*.

-   - A message displays while creation is in progress.
-(This can take up to 10 minutes.)
-   - A message displays when creation is complete.

-#.
 Click *Check In* to save changes.